jhoelzel/jhoelzel.github.io/_posts/2023-04-16-Kubernetes-resource-limits.md

 ### Result for Endusers

 As you might imagine, when your **requests are getting killed** on the cluster, your end-users will not be perceived with happiness.
 Running requests might also get OOM Killed and therfore **you can not even guarantee the state of your appplication**.
-Your cluster is also going crazy, most likely, whhen you finally get all the nodes you wanted provisioned, the users will already be gone for them.
-It sucks for everyone involved.
+A higher CPU-request for the deployment would not have done much either, as the sheduler will always try to shedule pods according to their resource requirements.
+Your cluster is still going crazy, most likely, when you finally get all the nodes you wanted provisioned, the users will already be gone for them.
+It sucks for everyone involved and people will remember your error page and potentially loosing data.

 ### Limits are not necessary but required in order to scale gradually